 Fill in our Postgraduate allocation class form.
 Postgraduates have lowered entry requirements than career researchers.
 While they need to provide 20% funding, they do not have to demonstrate the project's scientific merit.
 Experience operating an HPC facility remains highly desireable.
 New researchers should first gain access via NeSI's Proposal Development allocation class.

 We welcome commercial research at NeSI.
 Businesses are required to provide 100% funding for their time and demonstrate experience using an HPC facility.
 For evaluation and testing, use the standard Proposal Development allocation class form.
 Proposal Development applications can be submitted outside of any formal arrangement at any time and provide zero cost access.
 Contact the NeSI Director, Nick Jones firstname.lastname@example.org to discuss further.

 NeSI's Computational Science Collaboration service is accessible to research groups who have a current HPC project.
 We can assist to streamline workflows, optimise codes, enhance I/O performance and find other ways to enable you to get the most out of the NeSI HPC Service.

 The NeSI Research Data service enables very easy data transfer between your local institution and NeSI facilities.

-NeSI has several computing platforms across a number of CPU architectures, such as Cray XC50 and Intel x86.
+NeSI has several computing platforms across a number of architectures.
 Our systems are increasingly being supplemented with accelerators, such as NVIDIA Tesla GPUs and Intel Xeon Phi coprocessors.
 The diversity of platforms enables research groups to perform sophisticated benchmarking and identify precisely where their workloads run best.
 Read more on NeSI's HPC platforms.